pau87x/pau87x.github.io/about.md

 When I am not working, I enjoy see a tv show or walk around my city listening music or a good podcast.
 I try to go for a morning run.
-I love to listen music, is normal see me with headphones all day, I consider myself a musician even if I don't play interesting things anymore. 🎻
+I love to listen music, is normal see me with headphones all day, I consider myself a musician too. 🎻

 ### Contáctame por